 The ions which interfere the measurement of the concentration of the ions to be measured are called "interfering ion".

 Therefore, when using the ion electrode method, it is important to know the effects of coexistent ions and take measures to avoid them.

-The impact that coexistent ions will have on electromotive force measurements with the ion electrode method can be predicted from the extent to which they react with the structure material of the ion selective membrane.
+The impact that coexistent ions will have on electromotive force measurements with the ion electrode method can be predicted from the structure material of the ion selective membrane as well as the reactivity of coexistent ions.
 For example, in the case of solid membrane electrodes, coexistent ions that may form compounds with poor solubility or may form complex salts with the structure material of the ion selective membrane are likely to have a significant impact, whereas in the case of liquid membrane electrodes, coexistent ions that may form an ion association with the components of the ion selective membrane are highly likely to have an impact.

-About interfering ions in K+ concentration measurement
+◆ About interfering ions in Ca2+ concentration measurement

-When a high concentration of cations exists, the potassium ion selective electrode will be affected by, for example, measurement errors and electrode drift due to the interference by cations.
+When a high concentration of cations exists, the calcium ion selective electrode will be affected by, for example, measurement errors and electrode drift due to the interference by cations.

-The following table lists the cations that cause a 10% error with respect to the K^+ concentration and their corresponding concentrations.
+The following table lists the cations that cause a 10% error with respect to the Ca2+ concentration, and their corresponding concentrations.